Frozen Food Supply for Hotels in Johor — What Hospitality Buyers Should Know

 What Hotels Typically Order

 Hotel kitchens require a mix of proteins, vegetables, and desserts.
-Based on common procurement patterns in Johor's hospitality sector, typical frozen food orders include:
+The table below outlines common frozen food categories, their kitchen applications, and how KHL supplies each:

 A frozen food supplier's cold chain infrastructure directly affects product quality upon arrival.
+For hotel receiving teams, temperature control is critical — deliveries arriving during peak kitchen hours need to be checked and stored quickly.
 Key infrastructure elements include:

 Export-Grade Standards.
 KHL exports to more than 20 countries, meaning cold chain processes meet requirements of multiple international markets.
 This can provide additional assurance for hotels that belong to global chains with centralised procurement standards.